On Human Nature (WIP)

 “The heart-stopping thing about the new-born is that, from minute one, there is somebody there.
 Anyone who bends over the cot and gazes at it is being gazed back at.”

-Elaine Morgan, The Descent of the Child: Human Evolution from a New Perspective, p.
-99, (1994).
+Elaine Morgan, The Descent of the Child: Human Evolution from a New Perspective, p. homework help websites 99, (1994).

 Currently, a revolution in the study of the human: begin by observing others – and oneself…observing.
 The ancient trap: to extrapolate from us mature thinkers about human nature, directly to all the wonders about how we are…and how we know.